Why we farm

 connections between country, animals and community.

-By growing nutrient-rich, delicious food & showing others how it's possible, we hope to help create a healthier future.
+By growing nutrient-rich, delicious food, we hope to help create a healthier future.

-We are especially interested to demonstrate that animal protein can be raised ethically in an ecologically responsible way.
+We want to show how it's possible to raise animal protein ethically in an ecologically responsible way.

 Who we are

 Lawson is from a fourth generation farming family.
-With a degree in viticulture, he specialised in growing organic and biodynamic grapes for 12 years.
-In that time, Lawson achieved organic certification for 3 different properties in diverse environments.
+With a degree in viticulture, he has specialised in organic and biodynamic growing since 2001.
+He achieved Organic certification for 3 different vineyards across Australia before moving into ethical protein farming.... switching an annual grape harvest for a daily egg harvest!

-Laura is a qualified teacher with a background in curriculum development, renewable energy and permaculture.
+Laura is a qualified teacher & has a background in curriculum development, renewable energy & permaculture.
 She facilitates eco workshops on regenerative & waste-free living, including the Living Smart community sustainability course hosted by local Governments and NGOs across the south west WA region.

 How we farm

-Close time management is key for regenerating pastures; a short period of mob grazing is followed by a long recovery period to mimic grazing patterns in nature.
+Each paddock recovers 90+ days between rotations.
+Close time management is key for regenerating pastures.
+We follow a short period of mob grazing by a long recovery period to mimic grazing patterns in nature.

-Animal welfare is crucially important and we practice low-stress stock handling techniques.
+Animal welfare is our priority.
+We do not use medications, drenches or vaccines.
+To keep our animals calm and happy, we practice low-stress stock handling techniques.
 Frequent interaction with our livestock enables us to closely monitor animal, plant, soil and water dynamics and respond quickly to changing conditions.

 While we are not yet certified, we always have & always will go above and beyond the Australian Organic Standards in our practices.